Barrett, Kansas, an extinct town today, was one of the oldest settled points in Marshall County.

 border counties.

-In 1869-70 a new two-room, one-story limestone building was erected for a new schoolhouse at a cost $3,000 on the south side of the settlement.
+In 1869-70, a new two-room, one-story limestone building was erected as a schoolhouse on the south side of the settlement for $3,000.
 It was the largest one-teacher schoolhouse in the county.
-Today, this building is the only one that continues to stand in this old community and was listed on the National Register of Historic Properties in 1973.
+Today, this building is the only one that remains in this old community and was listed on the National Register of Historic Places in 1973.

-In 1910 the town had a money order post office and a population of 75 people.
-However, by 1917, many of the early-day settlers had passed away and with the influx of railroads into the county, much of the trade had diverted trade to the larger towns of the county.
+In 1910, the town had a money-order post office and a population of 75.
+However, by 1917, many of the early-day settlers had passed away, and with the influx of railroads into the county, much of the trade had shifted to the larger towns.
 By that time, the community had but one store and the post office.
-The old mill had been partially dismantled and only the framework remained.
+The old mill had been partially dismantled, and only the framework remained.
 Barrett’s post office closed in December 1940.

 Today, all that is left today of this old town is the old stone schoolhouse and the Barrett Cemetery.
 The old stone school is located on private property on 19th Terrace between Wildcat and Yonder Roads, southwest of Frankfort.